davidLi17/extensionProject/README.md

 - Batch comment/uncomment console statements
 - Supports log management for selected areas or the entire file

+#### Log Explorer & Navigation
+- View all console statements in the sidebar explorer
+- Navigate between logs with keyboard shortcuts
+- Filter logs by current file or entire workspace
+- Highlight console statements for better visibility
+- Jump to any log statement with a single click

 <a name="installation"></a>
 ### 📥 Installation